-I spend a lot of time responding to the questions I am asked about dating & relationships and I’m not shy about sharing my thoughts.
+I spend a lot of time responding to the questions I am asked about relationship problems on Quora and I’m not shy about sharing my thoughts.
 If you would like any advice, feel free to message me or pop a comment in the comment box at the end of this post.
 I promise to be gentle.

 A: I would say she does like you but is too shy to do anything about it.